At Phat Panda, scale is part of the daily reality.

 After years of growing in coco, the Phat Panda team began exploring Grodan stone wool to improve irrigation precision, reduce substrate variability and create a cleaner production process.

-With support from Grodan’s technical team, Phat Panda built a clearer roadmap for wet-up, rooting in, irrigation timing, shot sizes, runoff targets and crop steering strategy.
+With support from Grodan’s technical team, Phat Panda developed a clearer roadmap for wet-up, rooting in, irrigation timing, shot sizes, runoff targets and crop steering strategy.

 The result was a more repeatable system that helped reduce veg time, improve crop performance and simplify room resets across a complex facility.